Treasure Hunt: API Guide

 Naturally multiple players can be competing in a treasure hunt.
 To access the current

-call and specify either the current
+leaderboard us the /th/api/leaderboard call and specify either the current

-or the selected treasure-hunt-id
+player session or the selected treasure-hunt-id.
+Optionally,

-flag to indicate that you want the list of scores to be
+also use the sorted flag to indicate that you want the list of scores to be

 sorted from higher to smaller score.
 You can also specify the optional limit